 The Poster Showcase

 The Poster Showcase features outstanding research, displayed in poster format, from graduate students across campus.
-Notification of acceptance of student posters will be given by 31 January 2025.
 Students who present benefit from the experience by:

 - Interacting professionally with showcase attendees